The semi-analytic theory and computation of finite-depth standing water waves: ODEs for the Stokes coefficients and a recursive algorithm

-The next step is to compute $T^1_{0,N+1}$, which, by \eqref{fdKinematicGreekP0} and the above reasoning, is an odd trigonometric polynomial of degree at most $2(N+1)$.
-We then solve (I) and (ii) uniquely for $\mu_{N+1}$ of the form \eqref{fdFourierSeriesMu}.
-We also learn that \eqref{eq:Bqm:form} and \eqref{eq:cqm:sqm:form} hold for $m=N+1$ in addition to the cases $m\le N$ established above.
-This fact is needed for the last lattice point $(p,n)=(1,N+1)$ to conclude that $T^3_{1,N+1}(t)$ and $T^4_{1,N+1}(t)$ are, respectively, odd and even trigonometric polynomials of degree at most $2N+3$.
+The next step is to compute $T^1_{0,N+1}$, which, by equation \eqref{fdKinematicGreekP0} and the above reasoning, is an odd trigonometric polynomial of degree $2(N+1)$ that omits terms $e^{ijt}$ with $j$ odd.
+We then solve \eqref{eq:I} and \eqref{eq:ii} uniquely for $\mu_{N+1}$ of the form \eqref{fdFourierSeriesMu}.
+We also learn that equations \eqref{eq:Bqm:form} and \eqref{eq:cqm:sqm:form} hold for $m=N+1$ in addition to the cases $m\le N$ established above.
+This fact is needed for the last lattice point $(p,n)=(1,N+1)$ to conclude that $T^3_{1,N+1}(t)$ and $T^4_{1,N+1}(t)$ are, respectively, odd and even trigonometric polynomials of degree $2N+3$ that omit terms $e^{ijt}$ with $j$ even.
 The analogous conclusion for $T^2_{1,N+1}(t)$ follows directly from $\mathscr{P}_{2N+2}$ since $\mu_m$, $c_{q,m}$ and $s_{q,m}$ do not appear in \eqref{CRGreekT2}.
-At this point, all terms in $S_{1,N+1}$ are known, except $\sigma_{N+1}$, which is determined using the orthogonality condition
+At this point, all terms in $S_{1,N+1}$ in \eqref{eq:II:star} are known except $\sigma_{N+1}$, which is determined using the orthogonality condition